dabit3/amplify-photo-sharing-workshop/README.md

 const image = await Storage.get('my-image-key.jpg')
 ```

-Now we can start saving images to S3 and we can continue building the Travel app.
+Now we can start saving images to S3 and we can continue building the Photo Sharing App Travel app.

-# Travel App
+# Photo Sharing App Travel App

-Now that we have the services we need, let's continue by building out the front end of the travel app.
+Now that we have the services we need, let's continue by building out the front end of the app.

 ### Creating the folder structure for our app